-Rinse your dog with lime juice; the vitamin C helps prevent dandruff.
+Rinse your furry companion with lime juice; the vitamin C helps prevent dandruff.

 Regularly shampoo with the appropriate anti-dandruff shampoo.
 Dogs require special dandruff shampoo as they have a different skin pH then we do, so do not use human shampoos.
 Shampoos containing sulfur, iodine or salicylic acid are used for dry dandruff, and shampoos containing coal tar, benzoyl peroxide or selenium sulphide are used for oily dandruff.

-To provide your dog with comfort, sore, itchy skin can be soothed with oatmeal preparations or shampooing with oatmeal.
+To provide your dog comfort, soothe sore, itchy skin with oatmeal preparations or shampooing with oatmeal.

 Getting to the Root of the Problem

 Dandruff is an annoying, but not serious, condition on its own.
 However, causes of dandruff such as parasitic or bacterial infections or endocrine disorders need to be addressed.
 In this way, dandruff can reveal a more serious condition in your dog.
-Addressing the condition causing the dandruff and preventing dandruff with medicated shampoos are effective ways of preventing dandruff conditions in your dog.
+Addressing the problem causing the dandruff and preventing the flakes with medicated shampoos are effective forms of prevention.
 Ensuring a balanced diet, grooming, parasite control, temperature, and humidity control help with dandruff and contribute to your dog's overall health and well being.